Music and women's suffrage in the United States: History

 Over time, the most popular song collection was compiled in 1912 by Eugenie M. Raye-Smith.
 This collection, called the "Equal Suffrage Song Sheaf," had twenty-five different songs and was dedicated to Anna Howard Shaw.
 Raye-Smith, a professor and editor of the Woman Lawyer's Journal, had often been called on to write music for the suffrage movement before she died in 1914.
 The Detroit Free Press wrote in 1914 that "Since suffrage has become popular and more or less fashionable, the different suffrage societies have spent a great deal of their time answering the hundreds of people who are continually sending in suggestions for songs and suffrage trinkets."
 All women's suffrage song sheets and songsters were popular until women earned the right to vote in 1920.

 African American and Native American women

 Adella Hunt Logan wrote "Just As Well As He" in 1912 based on the tune and poem of "Comin' Through the Rye."
 Her version turns an objectification of women into a song of strength and a plea for full enfranchisement.
 Frances Ellen Watkins Harper also wrote song lyrics like her "Songs for the People."

-Often, however, African Americans and Native Americans alike were used as "punchlines" in order to make the point that it was ridiculous that white women were unable to vote.
+Often, however, African Americans and Native Americans alike were used as "punchlines" to make the point that it was ridiculous that white women were unable to vote.
 If Black men could vote, then why couldn't white women some of these songs asked.
 "American Citizens Who Cannot Vote" and "Is It Right?" were both songs that asked this question.
-The idea was "meant to shock by placing white women--the embodiment of 'civilization'--on par with incompetent and mentally incapacitated men."
+The idea was "meant to shock by placing white women—the embodiment of 'civilization'--on par with incompetent and mentally incapacitated men."